GP Program - South Australian - Medication Assisted Treatment for Opioid Dependence (MATOD) Prescriber training and annual educational event

 Accredited prescribers are able to prescribe:

 - methadone liquid for any patient with opioid dependence

-- buprenorphine with naloxone in film form (Suboxone®) for more than five patients
+- buprenorphine with naloxone in film form (Suboxone®) for more than ten patients

 - buprenorphine without naloxone in tablet form (Subutex®) for pregnant patients or other limited exemptions.